enonic/old-xp-doc/doc/appendix/upgrade/6-0-upgrade.rst

 Repositories
 ------------

-Some of the changes to the repositories done in version 6.0 require the data created with version 5.x to be upgraded.
+Any data that was create in version 5.0 must be upgraded to conform to the repository changes in version 6.0.
-But note that when starting with a new installation, without any data, this part can be skipped.
+This part can be skipped when starting with a new installation that doesn't have any data.

-In the provided toolbox, there is a task ``upgrade`` that will do the necessary changes to your data.
+The necessary changes to your data can be performed with the ``upgrade`` task in the provided :ref:`toolbox`.

 To upgrade your 5.3.1 installation, execute the following steps:

- 1. Dump your 5.3.1 installation with the toolbox :ref:`toolbox-dump` tool
+#.
+Dump your 5.3.1 installation with the toolbox :ref:`toolbox-dump` tool
- 2. Upgrade the dump with toolbox :ref:`toolbox-upgrade`
+#.
+Upgrade the dump with toolbox :ref:`toolbox-upgrade`
- 3. Load the repository into a new instance of Enonic XP with the toolbox :ref:`toolbox-load` tool
+#.
+Load the repository into a new instance of Enonic XP with the toolbox :ref:`toolbox-load` tool

 Module